Akwendeh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the first 10 lines of /etc/passwd
-A script that displays the third line of the file iacta save current state of directory
+A script that displays the third line of the file iacta save current state of directory a script that duplicates the last line of the file iacta